Em-Seven/Raspberry_PI_home_server/README.md

 - **External Disk Mounting**
   - Configured an external USB drive for persistent data storage.

-- **System Logs**
-Configured and learned how to use **systemd’s journal (journalctl)** for analyzing logs and troubleshooting.
-Examples include checking reboots, service errors, and system warnings:
+- **Configured system logs**
+  - monitoring with `journalctl` for troubleshooting and service tracking

 - **Web Hosting (planned)**
   - Nginx setup for serving websites and apps